-ETCS version 2.3.0.d level 1 (punctual information given to the trains by in-track balises) is or will be installed all along the principal routes of former Corridor C. Infrabel intends to install level 2 (continuous information exchanged between track and on-board systems through GSM-R) on the alternative route Namur-Athus via Libramont.
-The section between Antwerp and Rotterdam is also likely to be equipped with 2.3.0d level 2.
-In Switzerland Baseline 3 balises will implement the Limited Supervision mode.
-As 2.3.0d on board systems cannot run on Baseline 3 tracks, to reach Basel SBB Rb, the final destination of the Corridor, locomotives will have to be equipped with baseline 3 on-board equipment to be able to run under ETCS limited supervision, or have to be changed in Saint-Louis near the Swiss border, or will have to equipped with a KVB/PZB set of control systems.
+ETCS version 2.3.0.d level 1 (punctual information given to the trains by in-track balises) is or will be installed all along the principal routes of former Corridor C. Infrabel intends to install ETCS level 2 version 3.4.0, ERA set of specifications ERA #2, with M_VERSION=1.0, which will guarantee on-board equipment in baseline 2.3.0d to be able to run in ETCS level 2 (continuous information exchanged between track and on-board systems through GSM-R) on the alternative route Namur-Athus via Libramont.
+The section between Antwerp and Rotterdam is also likely to be equipped with ETCS level 2.

+In Switzerland Baseline 3 balises are implemented for the Limited Supervision mode.
+2.3.0d on board systems cannot run on Baseline 3 tracks in ETCS Level 1 to reach Basel SBB Rangierbahnhof (Marshalling Yard), the final destination of the Corridor and access to the Swiss Part of the Corridor Rhine-Alpine.
+Locomotives will have to be equipped with baseline 3 on-board equipment to be able to run under ETCS limited supervision in Switzerland according to Notified National Technical Requirements (NNTR).
+At middle term the actual allowed access to locomotives with 2.3.0d equipped with KVB/PZB (STM) will be dismantled.
 Therefore it is highly recommended for railway undertakings to equip their rolling stock with Baseline 3 on-board systems.

 For 2.3.0d on-board system, the recommendation is to implement the braking curves algorithm specified in baseline 3.